tori-bot/QuoteR/README.md

 # Description
 This is an application that showcases famous quotes from all over the world.
 A user can also curate their own quotes and add them to the repository.

+##Technologies used
+HTML/CSS
+Typescript
+Javascript

+## How to set up
+* clone this repository
+* add it to your local machine using git clone <repo address>
+* install angular cli, node and other listed dependencies.
+* customize app as you wish

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.